Pick the right tree

 The table provides pricing for various tree heights to give you a sense of approximate cost.
 The exact cost for your tree will be determined at checkout.

-We also have “Charlie Brown” trees at $25.
+We also have yellow tagged “Charlie Brown” trees at $0.45/inch.
 As a reminder please do not remove tags from the trees.

 *We reserve the right to change prices at any time.